toladata/TolaProfile/README.md

 Install
 ===
-This project is a 2-in-1 project.
-With a complete Django rest backend and and Angular2 frontend.
+This project is a 2-in-1 project, with a complete Django REST Backend and a stand-alone Angular2 frontend.
 Ensure the server you are running on has all the required pip packages for the backend.
 And all installations for Angular2.

 Virtual Environemnt
 ===
 Create a virtual environment on each server your app will run on and install app specific libraries in the venv

-Instructions (Django Rest Backend)
+Instructions (Django REST Backend)
 ====
 Create Virtualenv
 virtualenv venv  (USES SERVER INSTALLED PACKAGES)